RMaarefdoust/universal/README.md

 [Matrix Template Library](http://simunova.com/#en-mtl4-index-html)

-The Matrix Template Library incorporates modern C++ programming techniques to provide an easy and intuitive interface to users while enabling optimal performance.
+The Matrix Template Library incorporates modern C++ programming techniques to provide users with an easy and intuitive interface while enabling optimal performance.
 The natural mathematical notation in MTL4 empowers all engineers and scientists to implement their algorithms and models in minimal time.
 All technical aspects are encapsulated in the library.
 Think of it as MATLAB for applications.

 [G+SMO](http://gs.jku.at/gismo)

-G+Smo (Geometry + Simulation Modules, pronounced "gismo") is a new open-source C++ library that brings together mathematical tools for geometric design and numerical simulation.
+G+Smo (Geometry + Simulation Modules, pronounced "gismo") is a new open-source C++ library that combines mathematical tools for geometric design and numerical simulation.
 It is developed mainly by researchers and PhD students.
-It implements the relatively new paradigm of isogeometric analysis, which suggests the use of a unified framework in the design and analysis pipeline.
-G+Smo is an object-oriented, cross-platform, template C++ library and follows the generic programming principle, with a focus on both efficiency and ease of use.
-The library is partitioned into smaller entities, called modules.
-Examples of available modules include the dimension-independent NURBS module, the data fitting and solid segmentation module, the PDE discretization module and the adaptive spline module, based on hierarchical splines of arbitrary dimension and polynomial degree.
+It implements the relatively new paradigm of isogeometric analysis, which suggests using a unified framework in the design and analysis pipeline.
+G+Smo is an object-oriented, cross-platform, template C++ library that follows the generic programming principle, focusing on efficiency and ease of use.
+The library is partitioned into smaller entities called modules.
+Examples of available modules include the dimension-independent NURBS module, the data fitting and solid segmentation module, the PDE discretization module, and the adaptive spline module, based on hierarchical splines of arbitrary dimension and polynomial degree.

 [FEniCS](https://fenicsproject.org/)

 FEniCS is a popular open-source (LGPLv3) computing platform for solving partial differential equations (PDEs).
 FEniCS enables users to quickly translate scientific models into efficient finite element code.
-With the high-level Python and C++ interfaces to FEniCS, it is easy to get started, but FEniCS offers also powerful capabilities for more experienced programmers.
+With the high-level Python and C++ interfaces to FEniCS, it is easy to get started, but FEniCS also offers powerful capabilities for more experienced programmers.
 FEniCS runs on a multitude of platforms ranging from laptops to high-performance clusters.

 [ODEINT-v2](http://headmyshoulder.github.io/odeint-v2/)

 Odeint is a modern C++ library for numerically solving Ordinary Differential Equations.
-It is developed in a generic way using Template Metaprogramming which leads to extraordinary high flexibility at top performance.
+It is developed in a generic way using Template Metaprogramming, which leads to extraordinarily high flexibility at top performance.
 The numerical algorithms are implemented independently of the underlying arithmetics.
 This results in an incredible applicability of the library, especially in non-standard environments.
 For example, odeint supports matrix types, arbitrary precision arithmetics and even can be easily run on CUDA GPUs.

-Several AI and Deep Learning libraries are being reengineered to enable the use of posits for both training and inference.
+Several AI and Deep Learning libraries are being re-engineered to enable posits for both training and inference.
 They will be announced as they are released.

 ## License